 International gun control

 Other developed nations have far more stringent gun laws than the United States.
-For instance, Canada requires licenses to own a gun and ammunition, safety courses, and stringent background checks.
+For instance, Canada recently banned the sale and import of handguns.
 The United Kingdom bans handguns, while purchasing a gun in Japan is allowed only for hunting, professional use, and gun competitions.
 Gun owners must document where their weapon and ammunition are stored and may not fire their guns except for the reasons they obtained them.

 The Brady Handgun Violence Prevention Act of 1993, known as the Brady Law, imposed a five-day waiting period after a person applies to purchase a gun.
 It was passed after then-White House Press Secretary Jim Brady was shot and badly wounded during an assassination attempt on President Ronald Reagan in 1981.
 Now, the waiting period is streamlined to take just minutes under the FBI's National Instant Criminal Background Check System.